Orrin Fletcher

-Orrin Fletcher was a member of the Wisconsin State Assembly.
+Orrin Fletcher (1877–1939) was a member of the Wisconsin State Assembly.

 Biography

 Fletcher was born on April 15, 1877, in Burns, Wisconsin.
-He would become a farmer and President of a cooperative creamery and a cooperative telephone company.
+He would become a farmer and president of a cooperative creamery and a cooperative telephone company.

+He died at his home in Sparta, Wisconsin on January 8, 1939.

 Political career

 Fletcher was elected to the Assembly in 1918.
 Additionally, he was chairman (similar to Mayor) of Burns and a member of the County Board of La Crosse County, Wisconsin.
 He was a Republican.